 Treated waters include deionised or demineralised water, and other waters with not otherwise restricted substances in low concentrations and no surfactants.
 Deionised/demineralised water - also called "ultra clean water" - has become more and more common to use in window cleaning.
 New types of treated water, marketed with a cleaning effect, continuously appear on the market, such as water with added oxygen.
 The different treatments of the water can affect the water's pH and properties, and Nordic Ecolabelling therefore seeks to establish an overview of all products used by the cleaning services, even if they are only marketed as "water".
-Each type of treated water must be individually evaluated by Nordic Swan E, which will decide whether it fits within this product category or not.
-Softened water used for e.g. diluting probiotic cleaning products is not considered as treated water.
+Each type of treated water must be individually evaluated by NSE, which will decide whether it fits within this product category or not.